- 1 Part-1: The Science Behind Psychometric Tests

 - Superego – This component of personality is responsible for the morals and values of society.

-The descriptive terms used to describe a person, such as out-going, short-tempered, generous are all traits.
-Trait approach is one of the most vital areas of study in psychology that helps identify a person’s personality, as they can be defined as a stable characteristic that causes a person to depict constant responses in all situations.
+The descriptive terms used to describe a person, such as out-going, short-tempered, and generous are all traits.
+The trait approach is one of the most vital areas of study in psychology that helps identify a person’s personality.
+However, these trait approaches are stable characteristics.

 These trait forms are unique from one another.
-The theory designated to identify and measure individual personality characteristics can be defined as trait theory.
+Therefore, personality characteristics define trait theory.

 Concluding thoughts . . .